gohugoio/hugo/content/overview/configuration.md

 ---

 The directory structure and templates provide the majority of the configuration for a site.
-In fact a config file isn't even needed for many websites since the defaults follow commonly used patterns.
+In fact, a config file isn't even needed for many websites since the defaults follow commonly used patterns.

 Hugo expects to find the config file in the root of the source directory and will look there first for a `config.toml` file.
-If none is present it will then look for a `config.yaml` file, followed by a `config.json` file.
+If none is present, it will then look for a `config.yaml` file, followed by a `config.json` file.

 The config file is a site-wide config.
 The config file provides directions to